josdem/hugo/content/techtalk/ux/applitools_getting_started.md

 }
 ```

-You are good to execute it with: `npx wdio run wdio.conf.js`, and you should see this output:
+You are good to execute it with: `npx wdio run wdio.conf.js`, and you should see those screenshots stored at your Applitools test results dashboard:

 <img src="/img/techtalks/ux/applitools.png">